Sia Attends Kanye West’s Sunday Service, Performs Gospel Version Of Her Hit ‘Elastic Heart’

 “It’s honestly more like a healing experience for my husband.
 It’s just music; there’s no sermon,” she explained.
 “It’s definitely something he believes in — Jesus — and there’s a Christian vibe.
 But there’s no preaching.
 It’s just a very spiritual Christian experience.”

-Kim also noted that members of any faith are welcome to attend the service, and most of her and her sisters’ friends that practice other religions and have gone have all had a good experience.
+Kim also noted that members of any faith are welcome to attend the service, and most of her and her sisters’ friends that practice other religions have gone and had a good experience.

 “Everyone that comes understands it’s just a really healing experience with an amazing choir, and amazing messages about love to start off your week,” she said.